-STOCKHOLDER PROPOSAL TO ROTATE THE LOCATION OF THE ANNUAL MEETING OF STOCKHOLDERS
+STOCKHOLDER PROPOSAL TO PROVIDE A POST-MEETING REPORT ON THE ANNUAL MEETING OF STOCKHOLDERS

-RESOLVED, that the stockholders of A. O. Smith Corporation, assembled in annual meeting in person and by proxy, hereby request that the Board of Directors take the necessary steps to rotate the location of the annual meeting between Milwaukee, New York City and other areas where there are large concentrations of stockholders.
+RESOLVED, that the stockholders of A. O. Smith Corporation, assembled in annual meeting in person and by proxy, hereby request that following the annual meeting the management issue a post-meeting report which shall include a brief resume of questions and answers of general interest, a summary of the discussion, identification of participants, and the actual vote for and against all resolutions.